The Ultimate Guide to Houston's Free Museums

 Third Ward

 Located in a collection of row houses that have been converted into art galleries, this Third Ward institution has been a crucial part of the neighborhood’s fabric since 1993.
 The structures are home to rotating exhibits of contemporary art, with a focus on African American and BIPOC artists.
-Project Row Houses regularly hosts events and engages in community work beyond the museum itself, such as the restoration of the El Dorado Ballroom.
+Project Row Houses regularly hosts events and engages in community work beyond the museum itself, including the impressive restoration of the El Dorado Ballroom.

 Video Game Museum